What Are The Best Small Parrots As Pets?

 best small parrots as pets

 Indian Ringnecks are highly intelligent parrots and also make great pets.
-They come in many different colours and are very attractive.
+They come in many different colors and are very attractive.
 The males have a ring around their necks, hence the name.

 Caution has to be taken though if they are not trained, as they can give a nasty bite.
 They are intelligent birds and make great pets.
 Ringnecks love to show off.